Apply to Join UUSDN

 We know there are many paths through formation to offer spiritual direction work, so we want to be in conversation with you about your formation.
 We expect our UUSDN spiritual companions to have completed training, be engaged in an ongoing formation process, and have a level of readiness needed for ethical and skillful professionalism.
 We expect our UUSDN members to be grounded in UU communities and literate in the breadth and diversity of our UU theologies and practices, recognizing we cannot be proficient in all of them.

-The profession does not yet have an accrediting body, so UUSDN has established the following path toward membership:
+The profession does not yet have an accrediting body, so UUSDN has established the following path toward membership.

 Traditional Path to Membership